 Validation example:

-If any destination user does not meet this requirement, the system will display the following error message:
+If any destination user does not meet this requirement, the system will remove the selection of security items that cannot be transferred to that user.

-This validation is applied only when the Replace in Recipient option is selected.
+This validation is applied only when the Replace at Destination option is selected.

 If an application object is not selected in the security tree and one or more destination users are editing that application's cube (for example, editing a dimension), the cube will be locked and the operation cannot proceed.